 Model Estimation

 Models were analyzed in Mplus using the MplusAutomation package (Hallquist, 2022) in R. Every model was set up per the constraints and parameters described in the Thurstonian-IRT section.
 The number of item constraints across groups varied based on the anchor item percentage condition.
 In the 20% anchor set condition, four or eight blocks were constrained equal.
-This means that all item parameters in the block were constrained such that the utility means, loadings, and errors were set to be equal across groups.
+This means that all item parameters in the block were constrained such that the utility means and loadings were set to be equal across groups.
 In the 30% condition, six or twelve blocks were constrained equal.
 Depending on the 'DIF included in anchor condition,' some number of blocks displaying DIF were included in the anchor set.

 Hypothesis Testing